 KENNETH E. PRINGLE is the founding member of PQA, and its managing partner.
 He heads the firm’s Insurance, Healthcare and Financial Fraud Litigation, and Insurance Coverage Groups.
 Mr. Pringle has extensive experience bringing suits on behalf of numerous insurers challenging fraudulent insurance schemes and enterprises, particularly in the healthcare and No Fault insurance areas.
 He also is experienced in a broad range of insurance defense and coverage areas, and has previously represented non-marine syndicates at Lloyd’s, London in connection with insurance fraud matters ranging from fraudulent property and personal injury losses to staged death claims and space satellite losses.
 He has litigated in the state and federal courts in numerous liability areas, including employment law, comprehensive general liability, automobile liability, directors’ and officers’ liability, public officials’ liability and board of education liability.
 Mr. Pringle serves as general counsel to the New Jersey Special Investigators Association, Inc., an association of insurance fraud investigators.

 He served as law clerk to the Honorable Clement F. Haynsworth, Jr., Senior Circuit Judge of the United States Court of Appeals for the Fourth Circuit.
-He has been associated with the Washington, D.C. law firms of Hogan & Hartson and Ross, Dixon & Masback (later, Ross, Dixon & Bell, and now Troutman & Sanders).
-He was admitted to the New Jersey and District of Columbia Bars in 1983, and the New York Bar in 2009.
+He has been associated with the Washington, D.C. law firms of Hogan Lovells and Ross, Dixon & Masback (later, Ross, Dixon & Bell, and now Troutman & Sanders).
+He was admitted to the New Jersey and District of Columbia Bars in 1983, the New York Bar in 2009, and the Florida Bar in 2013.
 He graduated summa cum laude from Mount Saint Mary’s College in 1979 and cum laude from the Georgetown University Law Center, where he was the Criminal Procedure Project Editor of the Georgetown Law Journal.

 Mr. Pringle is a member of the Advisory Council of Monmouth University’s Urban Coast Institute.
-He served on the Board of Directors of New Jersey Transit Corp. from 2005 until 2010, where he was the Chairman of the Audit Committee.
-He continues to serve as the Chairman of the Board of ARH III Corp., NJ Transit’s South Carolina-based captive insurance subsidiary.
+He served on the Board of Directors of New Jersey Transit Corp. from 2005 until 2010, where he was the Chairman of the Audit Committee, and served from 2005 until 2017 as the Chairman of the Board of ARH III Corp., NJ Transit’s South Carolina-based captive insurance subsidiary.

 He is a past member of the Board of Trustees of Mount St. Mary’s University, Emmitsburg, Maryland; the Summit Bank Advisory Council; and the Board of Directors of the Monmouth-Ocean Development Council.